blimly/Python_Breakout_Game/README.md

 ### 🎥 Replay feature
 Add a replay feature that shows the player's best performance in a cinematic way

-### 🐉 Dragon power-up
-Create a power-up that turns the ball into a dragon, destroying all bricks in its path

 ### 🧊 Ice level
-Create an ice-themed level with slippery surfaces that affect the ball's movement
+Create an ice-themed level with slippery surfaces (paddle movement slippery)

 ### 🤖 Robot boss
 Create a robot-themed boss level with a unique and challenging robot boss